s0u7h/pcp/ReaClips (build and browse a personal sound, clip, loop library)/readme.md

 ![Load ReaClip at Edit Cursor](https://user-images.githubusercontent.com/5218005/179659712-593dca72-80ff-4a03-8db1-0199e984bccd.png)

-Thanks to @paat for the auto-save script snippet and for suggesting this type of project-based workflow, Edgemeal for the media explorer script and BirdBird and Lemerchand for Discord advice.
+Thanks to @paat for the auto-name-and-save script snippet and for suggesting this type of project-based workflow, Edgemeal for the media explorer script and BirdBird and Lemerchand for Discord advice on exploding projects.
 Plus all the other awesome scripters whose code makes up the bulk of this script's functionality.

 ### TODO
 Documentation, clean-up for ReaPack, find a workaround to the additional 'save as' dialog.